 For media Uploads, plugin setup and upgrades the directories have to be possessed by the same user that PHP is running.

-Attempt to Check beneath your FTP if the folder /wp-content/uploads/ possess great chmod permissions.
+Attempt to Check beneath your FTP if the folder /wp-content/uploads/ possesses right chmod permissions.

 You’re Facing Memory Limit Issue

-The next most frequent situation is that you will face is that you can’t access the plugins menu to install plugins.
+The next most frequent situation is that you could be faced is that you can’t access the plugins menu to install plugins.